 If you paid attention to the hypothetical and quite common situation above, you’ll notice a number of areas that sleep affects: your career, personal life, physical state, and mental state.

-When you’re tired, your cognitive function decreases as a result of neurons (the basic building block cells of the brain) having trouble communicating properly.
+When you’re tired, your cognitive functioning decreases as a result of neurons (the basic building block cells of the brain) having trouble communicating properly.
 This leads to temporary mental lapses that affect both memory and your personal visual perception.

 In other words, you become more forgetful.
 You get distracted more easily and lose focus.
 You can’t think straight, better known as brain fog.